sjelin/FluidJS/README.md

 `typeAttr` is a list of values to use for the tag's `type` property.
 Values to the front of the list will be tried first.
 If none of the values in the list are supported, `"text"` is used.
-By default, this property is an array containing just the `type-name`.  if `validate`, `format` and/or `valChars` object, then that object will be used to select a validator/formater/value character set based on which type attribute is actually used.
+By default, this property is an array containing just the `type-name`.  if `validate`, `format` and/or `formatChars` object, then that object will be used to select a validator/ formater/format character set based on which type attribute is actually used.

 `validate` is used to check if an input is valid.
 If it is a regex, then